Mitsubishi Pajero

+The Mitsubishi Pajero (三菱・パジェロ) is a full-size SUV (sport utility vehicle) manufactured and marketed globally by Mitsubishi over four generations—introduced in 1981 and discontinued in 2021.

-Mitsubishi marketed the SUV as the Montero in North America, Spain and Latin America (except for Brazil and Jamaica), due to "pajero" being a derogative term (Masturbator) in Spanish, and as the Shogun in the United Kingdom.
-It was discontinued in North America in 2006.
+The Pajero nameplate derives from Leopardus pajeros, the Pampas cat.
+Mitsubishi marketed the SUV as the Montero in North America, Spain, and Latin America (except for Brazil and Jamaica) due to the term "pajero" being derogatory (meaning "wanker") in Spanish.
+In the United Kingdom, it was known as the Shogun, named after the Japanese word for "General."
+The model was discontinued in North America in 2006.

 The Pajero, Montero, and Shogun names were used on other, mechanically unrelated models, such as the Pajero Mini kei car, the Pajero Junior and Pajero iO/Pinin mini SUVs, and the Triton-based Pajero/Montero/Shogun Sport mid-size SUVs.
 The Pajero is one of four models by Mitsubishi (the others being the Triton, Pajero Sport and the Pajero iO) that share Mitsubishi's heavy-duty, off-road-oriented Super-Select four-wheel-drive system as opposed to their light-duty Mitsubishi S-AWC all-wheel-drive system.

-The nameplate derives from Leopardus pajeros, the Pampas cat.
+The Pajero has generated more than 3.3 million sales in its 40-year run.
+The name lives with the smaller Pajero Sport, which is based on the Mitsubishi Triton/L200/Strada pickup.
+Despite the similarity in name, the Pajero Sport shares none of the original Pajero's underpinnings and is smaller in overall size.
+The first generation Pajero was selected as a Historic Car by the Japan Automotive Hall of Fame for its contributions to Japanese automotive history in November 2023.